In 2 Infinity Admin

 D-Orbitals and the Cube

-Platonic duals are a well established geometric fact, so it surprising that no one has thought to apply the same logic to the P and D orbital sets.
-The simplicity of this solution provides concrete reasons as to why D-orbitals should appear in this specific manner.
-The P and D orbital configuration of the atom is exactly modelled by an octahedron nested inside a cube.
-It is simple geometric law.The P and D orbital configuration of the atom is exactly modelled by an octahedron nested inside a cube.
+By considering these orbitals as a collective occupying a cube of space, we are able to clearly identify the geometric forms that underpin their appearance.
+The P and D orbital configuration of the atom is exactly modelled by an Octahedron and Cuboctahedron nested inside a cube of space.
+It is simple geometric law.The P and D orbital configuration of the atom is exactly modelled by an Octahedron and Cuboctahedron nested inside a cube of space.
 Click To Tweet

 D-Orbital Torus and the Rhombi-Cuboctahedron